 Step 3: Authentication by Global Affairs Canada

-Submit the notarized document to Global Affairs Canada for authentication.
+Submit the notarized document to Global Affairs Canada for document authentication.
 This step confirms the legitimacy of the notary public’s signature.
 Visit the Global Affairs Canada website for submission guidelines and fees.

 Step 4: Legalization at the Target Country’s Embassy or Consulate